-Licence Holder Licences

-Western Forest Products Inc. Tree Farm Licence 6 (includes TLs within the TFL), FL A94737, T0860
+Licence Holder Licences Western Forest Products Inc. Tree Farm Licence 6 (includes TLs within the TFL), FL A94737, T0860

-Quatsino First Nation TSL A66259

-3.2 Application of this FSP to FPC Obligations (FRPA Act ss.197(4-5, 7) and FPPR ss.14(1)(d-e))
+3.2 Application of this FSP (FRPA Act ss.197(4-5, 7) and FPPR ss.14(1)(d-e)

-- 1. In the FDU, this FSP applies: - a. to all cutblocks and roads subject to cutting permits issued to each Holder under the licences referred to in Paragraph 3.1 on or after the date approval of this FSP; - b. to a cutblock or road permit subject to a cutting permit issued to each Holder under a licence referred to in Paragraph 3.1 before this FSP term commences, whether the cutting permit is still in effect or not, for which each Holder gives written notice to the minister responsible for the Forest Act after this FSP term commences, effective the date, and to the extent, specified in the notice; - c. to a road, or portion thereof, subject to a road permit in effect before the FSP term commences for which each Holder gives written notice to government after this FSP term commences, effective the date, and to the extent, specified in the written notice: - d. where each Holder may elect to, for the purpose of changes to the total area under prescription of cutblock, including wildlife tree patches, under FRPA s.197(4) or (7) within the FDU as specified by FPPR s.14(1)(d), make changes to wildlife tree patches consistent with s.6.8 of this FSP; and - e. for a cutblock that has not been declared free growing that is within the FDU each Holder may elect to, for the purpose of otherwise specifying stocking standards, under FRPA ss.197(4), (5) or (7) within an FDU as specified by FPPR ss.14(1)(d) or (e) and where it is ecologically appropriate, to have stocking standards approved under this FSP apply to standards units within cutblocks from previous plans.
+- 1. In the FDU, this FSP applies: - a. to all cutblocks and roads subject to cutting permits issued to each Holder under the licences referred to in Paragraph 3.1 on or after the date approval of this FSP; - b. to a cutblock or road permit subject to a cutting permit issued to each Holder under a licence referred to in Paragraph 3.1 before this FSP term commences, whether the cutting permit is still in effect or not, for which each Holder gives written notice to the minister responsible for the Forest Act after this FSP term commences, effective the date, and to the extent, specified in the notice; - c. to a road, or portion thereof, subject to a road permit in effect before the FSP term commences for which each Holder gives written notice to government after this FSP term commences, effective the date, and to the extent, specified in the written notice; - d. where each Holder may elect to, for the purpose of changes to the total area under prescription of cutblock, including wildlife tree patches, under FRPA s.197(4) or (7) within the FDU as specified by FPPR s.14(1)(d), make changes to wildlife tree patches consistent with s.6.8 of this FSP; and - e. for a cutblock that has not been declared free growing that is within the FDU each Holder may elect to, for the purpose of otherwise specifying stocking standards, under FRPA ss.197(4), (5) or (7) within an FDU as specified by FPPR ss.14(1)(d) or (e) and where it is ecologically appropriate, to have stocking standards approved under this FSP apply to standards units within cutblocks from previous plans.
 For each standards unit, this election is to be made prior to a free growing declaration.

 - 4. Term of this FSP (FRPA ss.6(1)(a) and (b)) - 1.
-The term of this FSP is 5 years. - 2.
-This FSP may be terminated earlier if the licensee elects to replace it with another approved FSP, approved Forest Landscape Plan, or may be extended pursuant to FRPA and the regulations thereunder. - 3.
+The term of this FSP is 5 years; and - 2.
 The term of this FSP commences on the date specified by the minister or person delegated under FRPA s.120.1. - 5.
 FSP Map and Forest Development Units (FDUs) (FRPA Act s.5(1)(a), FPPR s.14)